goderich/dissertation/dissertation.md

 Plngawan and S'uli *ʔaraw* mean both 'branch' and 'rib', whereas this etymon means only 'rib' in other dialects (< Proto-Atayal \*qarag 'rib').
 The Proto-Atayal etyma \*qaraʔ 'branch' and \*qarag 'rib' are probably not related: even though /g/ becoming /ʔ/ is a possible derivation strategy for male register forms, it is not used word-finally.
 At the very least, the two etyma can be reconstructed to Proto-Atayal, but may have been conflated later due to being phonetically similar.
 This is likely the case in Skikun as well, which has *qaraʔ* for both 'branch' and 'rib'.

 A semantic shift also occurred in Plngawan, Klesan, and Matu'aw *kumis* 'fur, feathers, body hair'.^[I do not have S'uli data for this etymon, but I expect it to have the same semantics.]
 This word exists in other dialects, e.g. Squliq, but only with the meaning 'pubic hair', which is a direct reflex of PAn \*kumiS 'pubic hair'.
 Plngawan, Klesan, and Matu'aw extended the semantics of this etymon, whereas other dialects use distinct terms for 'fur' and 'feathers'.
 The word for 'fur' is distinct between Skikun, Squliq, and Matu'uwal, and cannot be reconstructed to Proto-Atayal; or alternatively, Proto-Atayal \*kumis had the additional meaning of 'fur'.
-However, there is the Proto-Atayal etymon \*palit meaning 'feathers, wing' (< PAn \*paNid 'wing').
+However, there is the Proto-Atayal etymon \*palit meaning 'feather, wing' (< PAn \*paNid 'wing').
 Thus, extending the semantics of Proto-Atayal \*kumis to also mean 'feathers' is an innovation in Plngawan, Klesan, and Matu'aw.

 The word for 'wing' is *ʔalih* in S'uli and Klesan, and *ʔalihuɹ* in Plngawan, which is the same etymon with a male register suffix.
 Squliq uses *paliʔ* 'wing', but the form *kaleh* can also be found.
 It appears similar, but does not correspond regularly with the other three dialects.
 We would expect Squliq \*\*qalih or similar if the term was inherited from Proto-Atayal by all dialects.